Memberships Experts Shop Join Now Login

 If you have experienced pelvic organ prolapse following birth, it is really normal and logical to be scared of how a second pregnancy or birth is going to impact your pelvic floor.
 You may feel a deep resistance to pushing or bearing down.
 You may wonder how your body is going to cope or whether all the hard work you’ve done to heal your body is just going to go to waste.

 We know.
-Because we have both experienced this ourselves and also supported hundreds of women through pregnancy and birth after prolapse.
+We have both experienced this ourselves and also supported hundreds of women through pregnancy and birth after prolapse.

 When it comes to the choice of birth for your subsequent pregnancies, there is no right answer.
 It is a deeply personal choice and one that we recommend chatting through in-depth with your antenatal health care team and spending a lot of time considering what YOU most want.